 If taking those first few steps after getting out of bed causes you agonizing foot and heel pain, you might have plantar fasciitis.
-As a dedicated podiatrist who offers innovative plantar fasciitis remedies, Mariola Rivera, DPM, can help you get plantar fasciitis relief at Aesthetic Podiatry & Sports Medicine Center in White Plains, New York.
-Click on the online scheduler to book your plantar fasciitis evaluation, or call the clinic to book.
+As a dedicated podiatrist who offers innovative plantar fasciitis remedies, Mariola Rivera, DPM, can help you get plantar fasciitis relief at Aesthetic Podiatry & Sports Medicine Center in Purchase and White Plains, New York.
+Click on the online scheduler to book your plantar fasciitis evaluation, or call your nearest clinic to book.

 Plantar fasciitis is the medical term for chronic inflammation of your plantar fascia, which connects your toes to your heel bones, supports the arches of your feet, and is durable enough to stretch like a bowstring.